benri/rev-file-cli/README.md

 # rev-file-cli [![Build Status](https://travis-ci.org/benri/rev-file-cli.svg?branch=master)](https://travis-ci.org/benri/rev-file-cli)
-This is the cli for rev-file

-> Get the revved file path of a file
+This is a cli utlity for adding revision hashes to file names either by renaming the src file or copying it to a destination folder by using the option `-d`

 ## Install